-Trump expected to exit Iran deal, Europeans say, Tehran defiant
+Trump expected to exit Iran deal, Europeans say; Tehran defiant

 Whatever Trump’s decision, those concerns are unlikely to ease any time soon as the fallout from weeks of uncertainty and the appointment of a more hawkish U.S. foreign policy team expose underlying obstacles, bankers said.

-The deal, negotiated during the administration of Trump’s Democratic predecessor Barack Obama eased economic sanctions on Iran in exchange for Tehran limiting its nuclear programme.
+The deal, negotiated during the administration of Trump’s Democratic predecessor Barack Obama, eased economic sanctions on Iran in exchange for Tehran limiting its nuclear program.

 Trump has called it the “worst deal ever negotiated” and he wants Britain, France and Germany to toughen up the terms.